Guardsquare/proguard/docs/md/manual/attributes.md

 : Specifies the name of the source directory from which the class file was compiled.

+`Record`
+: Specifies the components of a record class.
+Code may access this information by reflection.

 `InnerClasses`
 : Specifies the relationship between a class and its inner classes and outer classes.
 Other than this and the naming convention with a '\$' separator